HugoVU/yesbot-ts/README.md

+# You can find the coverage result in the coverage folder

 # YesBot - The famous bot that handles and serves Yes Theory Fam Discord server

 This repository contains the code powering a Discord bot called YesBot